sk92129/localizesample/README.md

 - **Multi-language Support**: The app supports English and Spanish
 - **Automatic Language Detection**: The app automatically uses the system's language setting
 - **Manual Language Switching**: Users can manually switch languages using the profile icon in the app bar
+- **iOS System Language Detection**: Automatically detects and switches to the system language when the app comes back to the foreground on iOS
 - **Localized Strings**: All user-facing text is localized

 ## Supported Languages